baswerdlow/starter-academic/content/publication/swerdlow-longitudinal-2021/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Longitudinal associations between internalizing symptoms, social behavior, and social perceptions in the initial months of the COVID-19 pandemic'
+title: 'Longitudinal associations between internalizing symptoms, social behavior, and social perceptions in the initial months of the COVID-19 pandemic: Findings from a transdiagnostic community sample'
-subtitle: 'Findings from a transdiagnostic community sample '
+subtitle: ''
 summary: ''
 authors:
 - Benjamin A. Swerdlow